polm/fugashi/README.md

 <img src="https://github.com/polm/fugashi/raw/master/fugashi.png" width=125 height=125 alt="Fugashi by Irasutoya" />

 Fugashi is a Cython wrapper for [MeCab](https://taku910.github.io/mecab/).
-It doesn't attempt to cover all of the potential use cases of MeCab, instead dealing with only the most common ones.

-- Only UniDic is supported, you can't use IPADic.
-UniDic Neologd is fine.
-- Only UTF-8 is supported.
-- Only Python3 is supported.

 See the [blog post](https://www.dampfkraft.com/nlp/fugashi.html) for background on why Fugashi exists and some of the design decisions.